My GESB Super

 We aim to minimise cross-subsidisation and on average default insurance typically costs less than 1% of lifetime earnings for most of our insured members.
 This can rise to 1.5% of lifetime earnings, recognising the impact of occupational loadings.

 We keep members informed of the insurance premiums they pay.
-This enables them to make decisions about their insurance, such as maintaining their insurance to meet their specific circumstances, reducing their sum insured, opting out of cover, or (for SCI) reducing the length of their Waiting Period.
+This enables them to make decisions about their insurance, such as maintaining their insurance to meet their specific circumstances, changing their sum insured, opting out of cover, or (for SCI) varying the length of their Waiting Period.

 Board declaration